19lmyers/tasks-kmm/README.md

 ## Backend

 The backend server was concurrently designed with the app, using many of the same libraries (mainly SQLDelight and Ktor) as the client code.
-It's my first time writing a backend for an app, and I don't think the code is ready to release, but that may change as I continue to work on it.
+[You can view the code here.](https://github.com/19lmyers/tasks-backend)

 ## Evolution